LFBO-scenery/LFBO/README.md

 ZDP Developers: StableSystem, awsfiu, TJ

-Please report any bugs on my discord (Yannick Groot #1834)
+Please report any bugs on our discord (https://discord.gg/nQTfAqJfQt)

 This repository and it's contents are protected under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) Assets used from other developers was done so with their knowledge and approval.